ZhenyingZhu/StudyNotes/ASP.md

 ### Implementing Login and Logout

+# HERE

 Create a Controller, `AccountController`, that is not using EF for the Login and Logout.

 Inject `SignInManager` to AccountController.